ChibiOS/ChibiOS/readme.txt

   real context switch time, previous benchmarks introduced too much overhead to the measurement.
 The STM32 performs the context switch in under 1.48uS.
 - NEW: Added architecture name strings to the port code.
-- NEW: The I/O queues code was improved, now there are 2 separate structures:
-  InputQueue and Output queues.
-There are some changes int the queue APIs in order to make them more symmetrical and functional.
-Improved the queues documentation.
 - CHANGE: Removed the half duplex queues and half duplex serial drivers because it was never extensively tested.
 The code is still available but not as part of the kernel.